dorizz-09/hubdam_inventory/replit.md

 - **Admins**: Full system access for managing all barracks, inventory, and personnel
 - **PICs (Persons in Charge)**: Assigned to specific barracks with verification capabilities

-**Latest Update (Nov 18, 2025):** Integrated Replit Object Storage for barrack photo uploads from device.
+**Latest Update (Nov 18, 2025):**
+- Integrated Replit Object Storage for barrack photo uploads from device.
 Admins can now upload custom photos directly from their devices in addition to selecting from predefined photos.
+- Changed PIC assignment from dropdown selection to direct credential input.
+Admins now type PIC name (used as username) and password directly in the barrack form.
+The system automatically creates or updates PIC records.

 ## User Preferences